vinceimbat/vinceimbat/content/2022 annual review.md

 # March

 I spent most of March thinking about the question, “What motivates us humans?”
-This question was in line with my research on [[thoughts/purpose]] and how I can better articulate it.
+This question was in line with my research on [[purpose]] and how I can better articulate it.

 I was interested in the conscious or unconscious reasons behind our actions.
 Psychology holds most of the answers to this question, so I stayed there for most of the month.
 However, I also reviewed philosophical answers.
 Specifically, I read and thought about the meaning of life.
 After combining insights from my readings in psychology and philosophy, I decided that, at the time being, my minimum viable purpose will be to self-actualize and transcend (i.e., to fulfill all my needs for security so that I could grow as a person and live my life in the service of humanity).
 This could change as I deepen my understanding of purpose and human motivation.